rcrowther/ssc/README.rst

 Sorry about the Windows situation, but I can't afford a Windows computer.
 If someone wants to fix this, the code needs a .bat file and output formatting.

 I wanted it, otherwise I wouldn't have coded it, but other people may not be interested.
+Still, it can be cool.
+Let's say you'd like to understand an extensive Scala codebase.
+Dive into the corner you are interested in, then run ``ssc doc``.
+Chances are, ``ssc`` will work out the code layout.
+The compile will fail, because you didn't document everything, but so what?
+Now you can have a clutch of Scaladoc laying out inheritance, implicits (if you need), passed values, and more.

 Alternatives